-With the Surface Book in 2015 and then the Surface Book 2 in 2017, Microsoft set new standards for what a Windows laptop could be: top-class internal specs, a distinctive design with a hinge you won't forget in a hurry, and of course that gorgeous display.
+The Surface Book 3 is now very much due – with the Surface Book in 2015 and then the Surface Book 2 in 2017, Microsoft set new standards for what a Windows laptop could be, and now we're deep into 2019.

-In fact the first two Surface Books have impressed us so much that we can't wait to see what Microsoft has got in store for its next 2-in-1.
-We don't have many firm details yet, but we do have plenty of speculation and predictions we can talk about in the meantime.
+The first two Surface Books have impressed us so much that we can't wait to see what Microsoft has got in store for its next 2-in-1.
+As Microsoft's 2019 Surface event gets closer, here's what we know so far about the Surface Book 3.

 - Every Surface computer Microsoft currently sells, ranked

 - Best laptop 2018: our pick of the top notebooks available today